BogdanBlanaru/Java-CLI-application-for-FX-order-management-with-HTTP-based-order-service-communication/README.md

 3. **Metrics**: Response times, throughput, error rates
 4. **Profiling Data**: JVM metrics, GC logs if available

-## 📜 License

-This project is proprietary software developed for Profidata technical assessment.

-**Restrictions:**
-- ❌ No public distribution
-- ❌ No modification without permission
-- ❌ For evaluation purposes only
-- ❌ No production use without license

 ## 📊 Project Statistics